nanocubeai/nanocube/README.md

 -----------------

 **NanoCube** is a minimalistic in-memory, in-process OLAP engine for lightning fast point queries on Pandas DataFrames.
-As of now, less than 50 lines of code are required to transform a Pandas DataFrame into a multi-dimensional OLAP cube.
-NanoCube shines when point queries need to be executed on a DataFrame, e.g. for financial data analysis, business intelligence or fast web services.
+NanoCube shines when filtering and/or point queries need to be executed on a DataFrame, e.g. for financial data analysis, business intelligence or fast web services.

 If you think it would be valuable to **extend NanoCube with additional OLAP features**